pytorch/elastic/torchelastic/checkpoint/README.md

  The `snapshot` that was taken prior to executing the `train_step` is applied to the (possibly) corrupt `state` object to restore it to a previously well-defined state.
-Then `state.sync()` is called to ensure that all workers are in concensus regarding the `state`.
+Then `state.sync()` is called to ensure that all workers are in consensus regarding the `state`.

  > IMPORTANT: On a rollback, the snapshot is applied to the EXISTING state object NOT a newly created one.